kinshuk4/daily-coding-problem-solutions/problem801_850/README.md

 - `init(size)`: initialize the array with `size`
 - `set(i, val)`: updates index at `i` with `val` where `val` is either `1` or `0`.
 - `get(i)`: gets the value at index `i`.

+## Daily Coding Problem: Problem #824 [Easy]

+This problem was asked by Salesforce.

+Write a program to merge two binary trees.
+Each node in the new tree should hold a value equal to the sum of the values of the corresponding nodes of the input trees.

+If only one input tree has a node in a given position, the corresponding node in the new tree should match that input node.